Disney's Animal Kingdom Theme Park

 Disney Is Helping Lions in the Wild

-Since 1995, Disney has supported lion conservation programs in 7 countries.
-This support has helped to reduce lion attacks on livestock in Tanzania, expand environmental education activities for students in Uganda and teach students about lions in Kenya.
-It has also helped to develop sustainable tourism enterprises.
-Additionally, profits from the inspiring Disneynature film African Cats have helped create habitat corridors for lions to safely travel between protected wildlife areas.
+Since 1995, Disney has supported projects that protect lions in 8 countries.
+This assistance has helped reduce lion attacks on livestock in Tanzania, develop sustainable tourism enterprises, expand environmental studies activities for students in Uganda and teach students about lions in Kenya.
+Additionally, proceeds from ticket sales during the opening week of the inspiring Disneynature film, African Cats, helped create habitat corridors for lions to safely travel from one protected wildlife area to another.

 Disney’s Animal Kingdom park strives to be the happiest place on earth not just for our Guests—but for our animals, too!